How can you use color psychology to create a memorable brand?

 Black is a complex color that can influence many different feelings, some of them being quite the opposite of one another.
 For example, when used in specific contexts, this color can make viewers feel a sense of professionalism, distinction, and power.
 In contrast, it is also often associated with periods of sadness and mourning.
 Depending on your brand, this may or may not work in your favor.

 People also feel empowered and strengthened when viewing or wielding the color black.
-So, when used appropriately, it can do wonders to drawing people into a narrative and giving them a sense of control in the environment.
+So, when used appropriately, it can do wonders in drawing people into a narrative and giving them a sense of control in the environment.
 As evidenced by different cultural perceptions of this color around the world, this is an incredibly flexible color that can provide an array of experiences for the viewer, depending on the learned response and the context of the observation.

 Once you have made your choice – stick to it!